What items can students use during the examinations?

 Simple translation dictionaries are however allowed in Cambridge IGCSE examinations except in the case of language examinations or where specifically prohibited in the syllabus.
 By simple translation dictionary, we mean a dictionary that translates only the word and does not give the meaning or definition of the word.
 The use of electronic dictionaries is not permitted in examinations.

-For further information on the use of dictionaries in Cambridge examinations please refer to the Cambridge Handbook, which can be downloaded from the Examination Officers section of the Cambridge website.
+For further information on the use of dictionaries in Cambridge examinations please refer to the relevant Cambridge Handbook, which can be downloaded from the Examination Officers section of the Cambridge website.